Purchasing power parities in Europe and the world

 - Data from April 2014.
 Most recent data: Further Eurostat information, Main tables and Database.

 This article presents a summary of the results of the latest (2011) round of the International Comparison Program (ICP).
-The ICP is a worldwide statistical partnership to collect comparative price data and compile detailed expenditure values of countries’ GDP, and to estimate purchasing power parities (PPPs) of the world’s economies.
+The ICP is a worldwide statistical partnership to collect comparative price data and compile detailed expenditure values of countries’ gross domestic product (GDP), and to estimate purchasing power parities (PPPs) of the world’s economies.
 Using PPPs instead of market exchange rates to convert currencies makes it possible to compare the output of economies and the material welfare of their inhabitants in real terms (that is, controlling for differences in price levels).
 In total, 177 countries participated fully in the 2011 round of the ICP.
 The complete results can be found on the ICP website.
 Eurostat is a partner in the ICP and provides the required data for the 28 EU Member States, three EFTA Member States, four candidate countries and two potential candidate countries.
 This article focuses on the position of the EU-28 in the world.
 The positions of individual European countries within the EU can be found here.

 - 1 Main statistical findings